Rose Norman: Finding Lesbian Community in Alabama

 MM: That’s interesting, because most of the A&M schools that I know about were for Black students.

-RN: That’s true here in Huntsville: Alabama A&M University is an HBCU [Historically Black College or University].
+RN: That’s true here in Huntsville.
+Alabama A&M University is an HBCU [Historically Black College or University].
 Texas A&M is a land-grant school, the same as Auburn University in Alabama.
-Texas A&M is the agriculture school, and the students, known as Aggies, are looked down on by the other, big state university, the University of Texas, or “the other UT,” as we University of Tennessee graduates called it.
+Texas A&M is the agriculture school, and the students, known as Aggies, are looked down on by the other big state university, the University of Texas, or “the other UT,” as we University of Tennessee graduates called it.

 Texas A&M is also a very good engineering school, and it is strong in the sciences.
 It brings in a huge amount of grant money, which is how I found work, through one of those grants.
 It was originally a military school.
 They had about 4,000 students in the Corp of Cadets, who wore uniforms with spurs on their boots.
 It was a very colorful place.